Am I eligible?

 - A credit score of 625 or higher for both the applicant and co-applicant is needed to qualify for a mortgage.

 - Credit reports cannot have any open collections, judgement, or liens.

-- Any foreclosures and/or bankruptcies must be discharged at least 2 years from the date which the application is submitted.
+- Any foreclosures must be at least seven years from the date of application.

 At the time of application, applicants must have lived or worked in Pierce County for the last 12 consecutive months.

-Applicants cannot have owned property in the past 3 years.
+Applicants cannot have owned property or a home(s) within the last 3 years.

 I’m ready.
 What’s next?